 One of the most important bonding sessions between babies and mothers is during feeding.
 Not only when breastfeeding, although that’s obvious, it’s also when feeding baby solids.
 And this beautiful journey of introducing new foods to baby needs to be enjoyed by both mother and baby.
-Unfortunately, the joy often gets marred by a big challenge – why is my baby not gaining weight?
+Unfortunately, the joy often gets marred by a big challenge – why is my baby not gaining weight? and the search for healthy weight gain foods for babies begins 😅

 After getting the hang of breastfeeding, weight gain in babies is one of the biggest challenges faced by new Moms, and this problem can extend well into toddlerhood and even into the school years.
 It could be that the baby’s weight does not meet the mother’s self-made expectations of how much her baby should weigh.
 Or it could be because of pressure from relatives and friends who continue to voice their opinions on the baby’s weight.
 Or it could be a genuine concern, brought to light by the baby’s doctor or a simple weigh-in.
+And many simply ask us how to make baby gain weight fast or help baby gain weight faster ?

 Is your baby really underweight?